nguyensjsu/sp22-202-the-architects/README.md

    - Blockers:
       - N/A
    - XP Value:
+      - Simplicity
-      - Simplicity - Facilitated the team to begin on a simple note and not get lost on the intricacies of the project.
-There was significant confusion in the team in regards to how should one approach the task.
+         - Facilitated the team to begin on a simple note and not get lost in the intricacies of the project.
+         - There was significant confusion in the team in regards to how should one approach the task.
 Dealt with the confusion by suggesting team to start small.
-Instead of diving deep into project designing, suggested to focus on getting familiar with Greenfoot first by building small starter projects.
+         - Instead of diving deep into project designing, suggested to focus on getting familiar with Greenfoot first by building small starter projects.

 - Hanyu Hu
    - What I did: